-An Uncommon Accord
+An Uncommon Accord excerpts

 Four poems from An Uncommon Accord, the fourth book in the Quartet Series